Onion

 Leave it

-aside for 10 minutes, this helps to onion to release some moisture.
+aside for 10 minutes, which helps to onion to release some moisture.

 And cover with the plate.